WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LED_Lab/index.md

 The wiring for this exercise can be a little tricky.
 Look at the solution below if you get stuck.

-# Exercise 4: Specific Color RGB LED Circuit

-TBD

 # Breadboard Solutions

+PDF versions coming soon.
+In the meantime, here's a photo:

 ![](../Support_Files/LED_Lab_Breadboard_Solution.png)

-[temp image]
+Note the jumpers to the left of the RGB buttons that connect the bottom legs to the resistor.

+# Exercise 4: Specific Color RGB LED Circuit

+Coming Soon.

 # [Next - Diode Logic Gate Lab](../Diode_Logic_Lab)